MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-monitor-diagnostic-settings.md

 ## Differences Between Azure Cache for Redis Tiers

 Implementation of connection logs is slightly different between tiers:
 - **Basic, Standard, and Premium-tier caches** polls client connections by IP address, including the number of connections originating from each unique IP address.
 These logs aren't cumulative.
 They represent point-in-time snapshots taken at 10-second intervals.
-Authentication events (successful and failed) and disconnection events are not logged in these tiers.
+Authentication events (successful and failed) and disconnection events aren't logged in these tiers.
 - **Enterprise and Enterprise Flash-tier caches** use the [audit connection events](https://docs.redis.com/latest/rs/security/audit-events/) functionality built-into Redis Enterprise.
-This allows every connection, disconnection, and authentication event to be logged, including failed authentication events.
+Audit connection events allows every connection, disconnection, and authentication event to be logged, including failed authentication events.

-The connection logs produced look similar between the tiers, but have some differences.
-The two formats are shown in more detail below.
+The connection logs produced look similar among the tiers, but have some differences.
+The two formats are shown in more detail later in the article.

 > [!IMPORTANT]
 > The connection logging in the Basic, Standard, and Premium tiers _polls_ the current client connections in the cache.
 The same client IP addresses will appear over and over again.
 Logging in the Enterprise and Enterprise Flash tiers is focused on each connection _event_.
 Logs will only occur when the actual event occured for the first time.
 >

-## Prequisites/Limitations of Connection Logging
+## Prerequisites/Limitations of Connection Logging

 ### Basic, Standard, and Premium tiers
-- Because connection logs in these tiers consist of point-in-time snapshots taken every 10 seconds, connections that are established and removed in-between 10-second intervals will not be logged.
+- Because connection logs in these tiers consist of point-in-time snapshots taken every 10 seconds, connections that are established and removed in-between 10-second intervals aren't logged.
-- Authentication events are not logged.
+- Authentication events aren't logged.
 - All diagnostic settings may take up to [90 minutes](../azure-monitor/essentials/diagnostic-settings.md#time-before-telemetry-gets-to-destination) to start flowing to your selected destination.
-- Enabling connection logs may cause a small performance degredation to the cache instance.
+- Enabling connection logs can cause a small performance degradation to the cache instance.
 - Only the _Analytics Logs_ pricing plan is supported when streaming logs to Azure Log Analytics.
-See [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/) for more information.
+For more information, see [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/).

 ### Enterprise and Enterprise Flash tiers
-- When using **OSS Cluster Policy**, logs will be emitted from each data node.
-When using **Enterprise Cluster Policy**, only the node being used as a proxy will emit logs.
-Both versions will still cover all connections to the cache.
+- When you use **OSS Cluster Policy**, logs are emitted from each data node.
+When you use **Enterprise Cluster Policy**, only the node being used as a proxy emits logs.
+Both versions still cover all connections to the cache.
 This is just an architectural difference.
-- Data loss (i.e. missing a connection event) is rare, but possible.
-It is typically caused by networking issues.
+- Data loss (that is, missing a connection event) is rare, but possible.
+Data loss is typically caused by networking issues.
-- Disconnection logs are not yet fully stable and events may be missed.
+- Disconnection logs aren't yet fully stable and events may be missed.
 - Because connection logs on the Enterprise tiers are event-based, be careful of your retention policies.
-For instance, if retention is set up to be 10 days, and a connection event occured 15 days ago, that connection will still exist but the log for that connection will not have been retained.
+For instance, if retention is set to 10 days, and a connection event occurred 15 days ago, that connection still exist, but the log for that connection isn't retained.
 - If using [active geo-replication](cache-how-to-active-geo-replication.md), logging must be configured for each cache instance in the geo-replication group individually.
 - All diagnostic settings may take up to [90 minutes](../azure-monitor/essentials/diagnostic-settings.md#time-before-telemetry-gets-to-destination) to start flowing to your selected destination.
-- Enabling connection logs may cause a small performance degredation to the cache instance.
+- Enabling connection logs may cause a small performance degradation to the cache instance.

 > [!NOTE]